smaerdlatigid/3D-Material-Synthesis/README.md

     python gdrive_download.py --file download_links.txt --dir train

-Format the data and then import the directory `train/Textures/` into Unity
+Format the data and then import the directory `train/Textures/` into Unity `Resources/Textures`

     python format_data.py

 Use the script `ScreenCapture.cs` within Unity to generate training samples for a CNN.
-The training data is augmented within Unity to account for different perspectives & small distortions (e.g. warps, rotations, translations and cropping).
+The training data is augmented within Unity to account for different perspectives & small distortions (e.g. rotations, translations and cropping).
 Set the file path before running the "TrainingSamples" scene.
-Ignore all moments Unity tries to conver the texture type to a normal map.
-The normal map will be set to the albedo/base map to generate a ground truth label and gets rendered in a wierd manner if set to a normal map in the texture settings.
+Ignore all moments Unity tries to convert the texture type to a normal map.
+The normal map will be set to the albedo/base map in order to generate a ground truth label.
+The rendering is wierd when generating a ground-truth if the normal map texture type is set to "normal map", just keep it as "default".

 ![](Figures/unity_training.gif)